settings icon

 What does the Bible say about gay marriage?

-translate gay marriage, same sex marriage audio
+translate video gay marriage, same sex marriage audio

 Answer

-According to the Bible, marriage is ordained by God as the lifetime union of a man and a woman (Genesis 2:21–24; Matthew 19:4–6).
-Gay marriage/same-sex marriage is a perversion of the institution of marriage and an offense to the God who created marriage.
-As Christians, we do not condone or ignore sin.
-Rather, we share the love of God and act as ministers of reconciliation (2 Corinthians 5:18).
-We point to the forgiveness of sins that is available to all, including homosexuals, through Jesus Christ.
-We speak the truth in love (Ephesians 4:15) and contend for truth with “gentleness and respect” (1 Peter 3:15).
+To endorse gay marriage is to approve of the homosexual lifestyle, which the Bible clearly and consistently labels as sinful.
+As Christians, we should stand firm against the idea of same-sex marriage.
+Rather than condone or ignore sin, we should share the love of God and act as ministers of reconciliation (2 Corinthians 5:18).
+We should point to the forgiveness that is available to all, including homosexuals, through Jesus Christ.
+We must speak the truth in love (Ephesians 4:15) and contend for truth with “gentleness and respect” (1 Peter 3:15).

 Return to: